 The central warehouse at Aalborg University Hospital reaches new heights

-Aalborg University Hospital turns its attention towards the efficiency in the new central warehouse with LOGIA’s WMS-system.
+Aalborg University Hospital turns its attention towards the efficiency in the new central warehouse with LOGIA’s WMS-solution.

 In 2026, when the hospital opens its doors to a total of 170,000 m2, a high level of automation will frame the entire hospital.
 The hospital’s 5,500 m2 warehouse area acts as the central warehouse for all hospitals in the Northern Region of Denmark.
 It is responsible for the internal delivery and deliveries to external branches such as health clinics, treatments in private homes, and hospitals in Greenland.
 This results in potentially approximately 600,000 annual picking transactions, delivered to 6,600 delivery addresses in total.
 The automation holds much potential and enables even more daily transactions with the same number of resources as before.